Saranyadharani/AI-Revenue-Recovery/README.md

 **Live demo:** [ai-revenue-recovery-silk.vercel.app](https://ai-revenue-recovery-silk.vercel.app)

-> Note: the backend runs on Render's free tier, which spins down after ~15
-> minutes idle.
-The first request after a gap can take 30–60s to wake up —
-> that's a cold start, not a bug.
+The backend runs on Render's free tier, which spins down after ~15minutes idle.
+The first request after a gap can take 30–60s to wake up — that's a cold start, not a bug.

----

 ## Architecture